The cause and symptoms of a TIA are the same as those of an ischemic stroke.

 Doctors suspect a TIA if symptoms of a stroke develop, particularly if they resolve in less than 1 hour.
 Doctors may be unable to tell a stroke from a TIA before symptoms resolve.
 They evaluate people who have symptoms of a TIA or stroke rapidly.
 People who have had a TIA are usually admitted in the hospital, at least for a short time, to do tests and to be able to treat them rapidly if a stroke occurs soon after the TIA.
 Risk of a stroke is highest during the first 24 to 48 hours after a TIA.

 Doctors check for risk factors for stroke by asking people questions, reviewing their medical history, and doing blood tests.

 Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), are done to check for evidence of a stroke, bleeding, and brain tumors.
-A specialized type of MRI, called diffusion-weighted MRI Diffusion-weighted MRI In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more , can show areas of brain tissue that are severely damaged and not functioning.
+A specialized type of MRI, called diffusion-weighted MRI Diffusion-weighted MRI Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , can show areas of brain tissue that are severely damaged and not functioning.
 Diffusion-weighted MRI can often help doctors differentiate a TIA from an ischemic stroke.
 However, diffusion-weighted MRI is not always available.